aserg-ufmg/angularjs-performance-survey/README.md

 > (comment): AngularJS 1.3 introduces one-time binding to reduce watching and digest loops which is relevant to this.

-> (comment): Yes, with the current implementation's approach, if the AngularJS team changed the \mcode{\$scope.\$watch} implementation to use a different non-public variable that we depend on, our change would break and we would have to fix it..
+> (comment): Yes, with the current implementation's approach, if the AngularJS team changed the `\$scope.\$watch` implementation to use a different non-public variable that we depend on, our change would break and we would have to fix it..

 #### [BLOG9] Speeding Up AngularJS Apps With Simple Optimizations